dewminic/react-native-sunshine-conversations/README.md

 ## Android
 Modification added to work with Android 13 (API level 33).

-* Below is same as the instruction in the main repo.

 You can easily add a binding to the [Smooch Android SDK](https://github.com/smooch/smooch-android) in your React Native application by following the instructions below.

 * If the Package cannot be autolinked, it can be added manually add in your `Application` class.